lorenzomiretti/QuaDRiGa-stat/README.md

 ## Notes
 I am developing this experimental version mostly for my own research.
 It is currently in a very early stage of development, and it has been tested only under the restricted setup documented in `QuaDriGa_stat_tutorial.m`.
+Many bugs and inconsitencies are to be expected.

 QuaDRiGa v2.8.1 is released under the
 Software License for The QuaDRiGa Channel Model